joeFelek/Alpha-Compiler/Readme.md

 #### 🧪 About the Alpha Language

-Alpha is a dynamically typed, imperative, block-structured language with a syntax inspired by C and modern scripting languages. <br>It was originally designed as part of a university compiler course.<br>
+Alpha is a dynamically typed, imperative, block-structured language with a syntax inspired by C and modern scripting languages.
+It was originally designed as part of a university compiler course.<br>

 ```javascript
 function Fibonacci(n) {